supermacro/supermacro/README.md

 Hey 👋 My name is Giorgio, but most people just call me Gio.

 🔭 I’m currently working at a Health Care + Fintech (funded) startup as its founding engineer.
+We recently hired our 2nd engineer and we're now looking for a short-term contractor to help us keep moving fast.

-👯 **We're hiring**.
-Stack:
+👯 Stack:

 - GCP
 - MySQL
-- Node
-- TypeScript
+- Node + TypeScript
-- React
+- React + TypeScript

 Interested?
-Message me at hiring@gdelgado.ca with a quick intro about you and a description of the most impressive thing you've ever built / worked on.
+Message me at hiring@gdelgado.ca.

 ----